ldpercy/year-clock/task/lightning theme.md

 Not sure what I want to do about that - for my needs I'd rather just have everything start at 1 (or zero) and count up from there incrementing every time a Monday rolls around.

 Will sit on it for a bit.

+### Start with a basic array

+For now I'll start with a basic array and leave ISO week support for a later task.